aeslaughter/moose/docs/content/documentation/systems/Kernels/phase_field/MatDiffusion.md

 where the diffusion coefficient $D$ is provided by the [function material](../../introduction/FunctionMaterials) specified in `D_name`. $D$ can depend on arbitrary non-linear variables.
 The complete Jacobian contributions are provided by the kernel.

-!parameters /Kernels/MatDiffusion
+!syntax parameters /Kernels/MatDiffusion

-!inputfiles /Kernels/MatDiffusion
+!syntax inputs /Kernels/MatDiffusion

-!childobjects /Kernels/MatDiffusion
+!syntax children /Kernels/MatDiffusion